fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 Previous knowledge of JavaScript or other course topics is not required.

 How much programming experience is needed?
-It is hard to say, but you should be pretty fluent with <i>your</i> language.
+It is hard to say, but you should be pretty fluent with *your* language.
 This level of fluency takes usually at least 100-200 hours of practice to develop.

 ### Course material